T351 Week 2 Lab

 all senses of the definition.
 Be sure to record natural audio.

-NOTE: We will edit and assemble these next week.
-You have lab today
+NOTE: You have lab today

 Back to Jim Krause's T351 Home Page